mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/components_CNN.png?raw=true)

+#### What is Pooling in CNN and how does it work?
+Why does  it work?

 #### What is stride?
+If we move the filter across the entire image, from left to right, from top to bottom, recording the convolutional output as we go, we obtain a new array that picks out a particular feature of the input, depending on the values in the filter.

 * Stride means the step of the convolution operation; the number of steps that you move the filter over the input image.
 * When the stride is 1, we move the filter one pixel at a time.
 When we set the stride to 2 or 3 (uncommon), we move the filter 2 or 3 pixels at a time depending on the stride.